How to Pack a Cooler like a Pro

 Ice or reusable freezer packs

-Whether or not you decide to use ice or reusable freezer packs often comes down to trip duration and space considerations.
+Whether or not you decide to use ice or reusable freezer packs often depends on trip duration and space considerations.

 Weekender (2-4 days)

-If you’re going out for anything less than 4 days, we’d suggest looking into using reusable freezer packs.
-There are some really incredible products on the market, like Dry Ice Freezer Sheets or Arctic Ice Freezer Packs, that will actually last longer than ice.
+If you’re going out for less than four days, we suggest looking into using reusable freezer packs.
+There are some really incredible products on the market, like ice freezer sheets or Arctic Ice Freezer Packs, that will actually last longer than ice.
 Plus, everything in your cooler won’t get wet with melted water.

 Week-Longer (4+ days)